cjneely10/EukMetaSanity/INSTALLATION.md

 -b|--bash-source-script <path>      Script to add PATH updates, default is ~/.bashrc
 ```

-You must restart your shell for these changes to take effect.
+After running the `INSTALL.sh` script, you must restart your shell for these changes to take effect.

 ## Installing dependencies